LJMD-OpenCL/ljmd-opencl/README.md

 ##Install our software

 ###Download Sources
-In order to get the source code from our repository you need to jave git installed.
+In order to get the source code from our repository you need to have git installed.
 Then just type this in your command line.

 	$ git clone https://github.com/LJMD-OpenCL/ljmd-opencl.git